 Your payment options depend on the type of representation you request.
 In all types of case I accept payment via the major credit cards.

 I provide two types of representation: general and limited.
 General representation means that I appear as the attorney of record in your family law matter, and represent you in all phases of your case.
-Limited representation means that I “limit” my representation of you to particular task, such as representing you at a single hearing, or preparing a single document.
+Limited representation means that I “limit” my representation to particular task in your case, like preparing a Marital Settlement Agreement.

 When I provide general representation, I will require a retainer (advance fee deposit), and will bill you based on the actual hours I work on your case.
 (My hourly rate is currently $300).
 Your retainer is kept in a trust account, and is reduced each month by the amount of fees and costs attributable to your case for that month.
 You are then responsible for replenishing your retainer, each month, to the agreed level.
 The size of your retainer depends on the complexity and contentiousness of your case.